 Manually changing your Wi-Fi connection priority is also useful when you want your device to prefer a wireless connection over all others when available, but also automatically connect to the other one(s) in case the one with the highest priority is not available.

 There are several ways you can manage the priorities of your Wi-Fi connections.

 One way to prioritize a Wi-Fi network is to configure your computer to connect to a wireless SSID automatically when it is available.
 Of course, this will only happen when your device is in the range of the router’s wireless signal transmission.

-Here is how you can prioritize networks using this technique in Windows 11:
+Here is how you can prioritize networks using this technique in Windows OS:

 Settings app >> Network & internet >> Wi-Fi >> Manage known networks

-- Now return to the previous page.
-Click on all other wireless networks and uncheck the box labeled “Connect automatically when in range.”
+Click on all other wireless networks and uncheck the “Connect automatically when in range” box.